MJeorrett/Estimatey/README.md

 ## Limitations
 - Azure DevOps syncing service keeps the same token for ever so will probably fall over after about 1 hour at the moment...
+- On startup we sync historic logged time from float.
+Float has restrictions on the size of date range you can request and so at the moment we can only sync up to 1 year of historic data.

 ## Road Map
 - :construction: Write service to sync logged time from Float.